joesan/plant-infra/pi/README.md

 We are now done with the needed installations, it is now time to set up our master!

+REPEAT STEP 3 FOR ALL OF YOUR PI's

 ### STEP 4: Set up K8s Master

 So we now have installed the kubeadm tool, we will use this to initialize our master node.
 To do this we first create a config file called kubeadm_config.yaml